ostis-ai/py-sc-kpm/README.md

 def get_system_idtf(addr: ScAddr) -> str: ...
 ```

-Get system identifier of keynode
+Get system identifier of the keynode by passing addr as an `addr` argument.

 ```python
 from sc_kpm import sc_types, ScKeynodes